Makar Sankranti: Tamil Nadu and Puducherry

 The fourth day of the festival is Kaanum Pongal (காணும் பொங்கல்: the word kaanum means "to view").
 During this day people visit their relatives, friends to enjoy the festive season.
 It is a day to thank relatives and friends for their support in the harvest.
 It started as a farmers festival, called as Uzhavar Thirunaal in Tamil.
 Kolam (கோலம்) decorations are made in front of the house during Thai Pongal festival.

 Kerala

 In Kerala, this is called as Sankranti or Makara Sankranti.
 In Malabar villages, this used to be celebrated as the victory over a demon.
-In Sabarimala, on this day, the Makaravilakku is lit.
+In Sabarimala, on this day, the Makaravilakku is lit to show the significanceofthelord- god.

 Tripura

 The Tripuri is the promoter of Hangrai festivals.
 They have first introduced this festival of immersing of ancestors' remains in the holy river.
 Since then it was adopted by other groups in India and popularized over the years.

 Mythology inform us that when the world was just created by Lord Siva or Sibrai there was only the grassland and nothing was present.
 The god then created an egg to produce a human being.
 The egg hatched to give birth to a human being, creating a big bang.
 He crawled out of eggshells and looked around for anyone like him, but he found none.
 There was total silence, peace tranquility, and harmony on the earth.
 He was frightened by seeing this scenario of earth.
 He remained near the eggshell most of the time and went back near to the empty eggshell, went inside of half of the shell and covered it with another one, and hid there.

 The almighty God was upset by this development.
 Years later he created another egg, and after ten months it hatched.
 There was a big bang when it hatched that shook the earth and gave birth to another human.
 He was very courageous and powerful, as soon as he came out of the human eggshell, he started shouting and announced to the whole of the world, 'I am the first to be born in this earth, I am the eldest on the earth, no one is elder to me in this earth.
 He named himself Subrai and declared to the whole of the earth that he is the ruler of this earth and king of this universe.
 Hearing the big bang Hangrai got more frightened, closed his eyes, and silently remained inside the shell.
 But when he heard the voice like his own, he came out of his shell and met Subrai.
 At this Subrai told that he is older than Hangrai, since then Subrai became the elder brother of Hangrai, and people knew them as it is.